skov11/modular-discord-bot/README.md

 ## 🔌 Plugin Development

-The bot now supports a plugin system.
+This modular bot framework is designed for easy plugin development.
+Create custom plugins to add any Discord bot functionality you need.
 See [PLUGIN_GUIDE.md](PLUGIN_GUIDE.md) for detailed documentation on creating custom plugins.

 ### Quick Plugin Example